LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Methods for estimating the LiteBIRD and CMB-S4 sensitivities

 As described in \cite{Brinckmann:2018cvx}, the {\sc MontePython} forecast method basically consists of 3 steps: \begin{itemize} \item[i)] Mock data for the fiducial model are created.
-The fiducial values for the 4 base parameters can be found in Tab.~\ref{tab:fiducial_model} and the fiducial values for ${\rm log}_{10}(y)$ and $M$ in Tab.~\ref{tab:priors}.
-The values for ${\rm log}_{10}(\bar{y})$ and $\bar{M}$ are chosen in a way that one can expect the resulting value of $A_s$ near \eqref{AsBestFit} and the values of $n_s$ and $r$ inside the region allowed by current observations, based on the formulae in Sec.~\ref{sec:Benchmark models and analytic estimates}.
+The fiducial values for the 4 base parameters can be found in Tab.~\ref{tab:fiducial_model} and the fiducial values for $x$ and $M$ in Tab.~\ref{tab:priors}.
+The values for $\bar{x}$ and $\bar{M}$ are chosen in a way that one can expect the resulting value of $A_s$ near \eqref{AsBestFit} and the values of $n_s$ and $r$ inside the region allowed by current observations, based on the formulae in Sec.~\ref{sec:Benchmark models and analytic estimates}.
 It has been shown in \cite{Perotto:2006rj} that scattering of the mock data (due to cosmic variance) can be neglected. \item[ii)] The Fisher matrix and its inverse are derived.
 In case of Gaussian likelihoods, the standard deviations for the parameters in Eq.~\eqref{eq:free_parameters} are directly given by the square roots of the diagonal elements of the inverse Fisher matrix.
-However, as shown in \cite{Perotto:2006rj}, in general this does not hold for non-Gaussian likelihoods and in particular in presence of parameter degeneracies (as is expected for ${\rm log}_{10}(y)$ and $M$).
+However, as shown in \cite{Perotto:2006rj}, in general this does not hold for non-Gaussian likelihoods and in particular in presence of parameter degeneracies (as is expected for $x$ and $M$).
 We therefore proceed with iii). \item[iii)] MCMCs are produced, where the inverse Fisher matrix is used as a covariance matrix; the resulting chains are analyzed either with the built-in analysis tool of {\sc MontePython} or with the analysis tool GetDist \cite{Lewis:2019xzd} (which we used to create the posterior plots in figs. \ref{fig:triangle_MHI},\ref{fig:triangle_RGI} and \ref{fig:triangle_alphaT}).
-As discussed in Sec.~\ref{Sec:CurrentKnowledge}, the condition $N_{\mathrm{re}} \gtrsim 0$ imposes a hard cut on ${\rm log}_{10}(y)$ which can be found in table \ref{tab:priors}.
-Even though just as well physically motivated, the precise definition of the the other priors discussed in Sec.~\ref{Sec:CurrentKnowledge} is somewhat more flexible.
-We therefore decided to not impose these priors at the level of creating the MCMCs but only take them into account afterwards.
+As discussed in Sec.~\ref{Sec:CurrentKnowledge}, the condition $N_{\mathrm{re}} \geq 0$ imposes a hard cut on $x$ which can be found in table \ref{tab:priors}.
+Note that the translation of the condition $\Nreh \geq 0$ into a boundary for $x$ in general depends on the value of $M$ (which is varied freely in our analysis).
+We have however checked that the prior boundary of $x$ only varies mildly over the prior range of $M$, such that we can simply ignore this dependency in our analysis.
 The prior on $M$ in Tab.~\ref{tab:priors} is of practical nature and has no physical significance (and also does not affect our results), it simply reflects the range of $M$ covered by our numerical table.
-Note that the translation of the conditions $\Nreh >0$ and $N_k>50$ into a boundary for ${\rm log}_{10}(y)$ in general depends on the value of $M$ (which is varied freely in our analysis).
-We have however checked that the prior boundary of ${\rm log}_{10}(y)$ only varies mildly over the prior range of $M$, such that we can simply ignore this dependency in our analysis. \end{itemize}
+We assume flat priors for the 4 base parameters. \end{itemize}